didnet/zkDID/README.md

 # Hades
-Hades is an EVM-compatible decentralized identity system that supports privacy-preserving, accountability and application-level sybil-resistance.
+Hades is an practical decentralized identity system that supports privacy-preserving, full accountability and Fine-gained sybil-resistance.

 Hades is implemented using Rust and Solidity.
 You can run it with: